 Has your piece been published elsewhere?

 Please make sure you let us know if your piece has been published previously elsewhere as we preference previously unpublished work.

 If you are a new contributor, you will also need to contribute a short bio, written in the third person, and a profile picture.

-(The maximum payout is $1,500 for each article and earnings cease accruing one year after publication in IA.)
+(Maximum earnings per article is $525.
+Earnings cease accruing one year after publication in IA.)